vincentlaguna/learn-c-cpp/README.md

 - Unions and Enums
 - Ternary operator expressions
 - Function pointers
-- Array of pointers, pointer to an array,
+- Array of pointers, pointer to an array, function pointer as argument
 -

 What I have learned in C++: